Programming-Club-IAU/Training-Development-Unit/Lectures/Front_02.md

 ## 🧠 Assignment

-Use everything we learned in the session and self-learning, get creative 🦃
+Use everything you learned in this week's concepts, get creative 🦃

-Note: You dont need to add input for the project since javascript usually gets the data from the html. just show us a functioning project with ready data

 *Hints* if you want ideas:
 - Password Validation